danchoi/vitunes/README.markdown

 * minimalist text-based UI works better on smaller screens than a honkin multi-paned GUI
 * control iTunes from another computer (via ssh session), across the room or across the world
 * let multiple people control one instance of iTunes over ssh ([how][multi])
-* control iTunes from a GNU/Linux client
+* control iTunes from a GNU/Linux client (I do this)

 [multi]:https://github.com/danchoi/vitunes/wiki